Teesside Airport railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-As of the May 2021 timetable change, the station was served by a once-weekly westbound service on a Sunday, between Hartlepool and Darlington.
-Services were operated by Northern Trains.
+Since the May 2021 timetable change, the station was served by a once-weekly westbound service on a Sunday, between Hartlepool and Darlington.
+Services were operated by Northern Trains in this period.

+The May 2026 timetable change from Northern still shows Teesside Airport, but shows no departures, attributing to the 2022 suspension.

-The 1986 British Rail timetable shows that the station was served by an hourly service, which operated seven days a week.
-However, since the early 1990s, the station has received only a bare minimum parliamentary service, to avoid the need for formal closure proceedings.
+From the early 1990s, the station has received only a bare minimum parliamentary service, to avoid the need for formal closure proceedings.